Uphill Access at A-Basin

 Entering closed terrain is prohibited.
 It is the user's responsibility to know what is open or closed.
 Please plan your route before beginning your skin.
 Sometimes ropes are moved temporarily to accommodate grooming operations.
 You still need to know what is open/closed and stay out of closed terrain.

-- BE VISIBLE IN THE DARK!
-Please use a headlamp so our mountain operations team can see you while they work and so you can avoid hitting their equipment or other obstacles.
+- Please use a headlamp so our mountain operations team can see you while they work and so you can avoid hitting their equipment or other obstacles.

 - You are considered a skier under the Colorado Skier Safety Act and should know "Your Responsibility Code".